NativeDevelopmentMeetup/NativeDevelopmentMeetup/README.md

 ###How does an event look like?

-Talks are 20 minutes long, the structure to be followed:
+Talks are 20 minutes long, the ideal structure to be followed:

 1. beginner level talk
 2. expert stuff